 - 5 – That leaves you 5 minutes for revising and editing your essay

-Your introduction and conclusion can be relatively short paragraphs and mistake #1 that students usually make is that they don’t spend enough time planning their essay.
+Your introduction and conclusion can be relatively short paragraphs, and mistake #1 that students usually make is that they don’t spend enough time planning their essays.

 When you’ve got a good plan in place for each paragraph, you’ll see that the actual writing won’t take up so much time.
 It’s all about setting up a good plan, right?

 If you are well-prepared, you’ll see that you have plenty of time to produce a well-written essay!
 Check here for an overview of which states use the HiSET exam and the cost in each state.

 Let’s see how you can break down your 5 paragraph essay, and if you want, you can add a 6th paragraph right before your conclusion.
 You’re free to do that.
 Keep in mind that the following is merely a suggestion.
 Here is how your 5-paragraph essay should be structured: